2012 in video games

 Numerous video games were released in 2012.
-Many awards went to games such as Borderlands 2, Far Cry 3, Journey, Mass Effect 3, Dishonored, The Walking Dead and XCOM: Enemy Unknown.
+Many awards went to games such as Madden NFL 13, NBA 2K13, WWE '13, Borderlands 2, Far Cry 3, Journey, Mass Effect 3, Dishonored, The Walking Dead, and XCOM: Enemy Unknown.
 The year began with the worldwide release of Sony's handheld game console, the PlayStation Vita, originally launched in Japan in December 2011.
 The end of the year marked the worldwide release of Nintendo's home game console, the Wii U.